RiddleAndCode/bigchaindb-c-driver/README.md

 ## Support

 Included code/APIs provided as is.
 If you find an issue with API, pleaes submit the issue.
-Help is always availabl at RIDDLE&CODE.
+Help is always available at RIDDLE&CODE.